 Moon Rise, Set & Phases in Loreto

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Loreto experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 5.0 months, from June 1 to November 3, during which time the comfort level is muggy, oppressive, or miserable at least 25% of the time.
-The muggiest day of the year is August 21, with muggy conditions 98% of the time.
+The month with the most muggy days in Loreto is August, with 30.1 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Loreto experiences mild seasonal variation over the course of the year.